Questions To Ask An Obstetrician

 #4: How Do You Feel About My Birth Plan?
 Do You Forsee Any Problems?

-It can always be altered later, closer to the date, but it’s important that the person who is to be your primary carer can see what you have in mind for the birth – and its important for you to find out what he/she thinks about it before it’s too late.
+It can always be altered later, closer to the date, but it’s important for the person who is to be your primary health care provider to see what you have in mind for the birth – and it's important for you to find out what he or she thinks about it, before it’s too late.

-Don’t forget to read the BellyBelly article about birth plans, which includes a free downloadable birth plan template which you can edit and print out here.
+Don’t forget to read the BellyBelly article about birth plans, which includes a free downloadable birth plan template which you can edit and print out, here.

 #5: What Are Your Thoughts On Electronic Monitoring, And When Do You Think It Should Be Used?

-Continuous CTG monitoring which involves you being stuck in one position, usually on the bed, and can be detrimental to the progress of labour.
-The Cochrane Library, a regularly updated collection of evidence-based medicine databases, concludes where continuous CTG was used, there was:
+Continuous CTG monitoring involves you being stuck in one position, usually on the bed, and can be detrimental to the progress of labour.
+A Cochrane review states that where continuous CTG was used, there was:

 “…no significant differences in cerebral palsy, infant mortality or other standard measures of neonatal well-being.
 However, continuous cardiotocography (CTG) was associated with an increase in caesarean sections and instrumental vaginal births.
 The real challenge is how best to convey this uncertainty to women to enable them to make an informed choice without compromising the normality of labour.”

 “Data for subgroups of low-risk, high-risk, pre-term pregnancies and high quality trials were consistent with overall results.
 Access to fetal blood sampling did not appear to influence the difference in neonatal seizures nor any other pre-specified outcome.”

 Researching all the choices you make for your birth plan is the key.
 It shows you actually understand and have researched what you have planned.
 You're less likely to stick to a birth plan if you haven’t researched the reasons why you want those choices.